jBarrineau/aws-projects/README.md

-# aws-projects
+# AWS Projects
-A collection of projects utilizing AWS services
+A collection of projects utilizing AWS services.